fishcus/KAP-manual/en/appendix/customized_build_dev_guide.en.md

 ![pom.xml](./images/pom.png)

 #### 2. Implement Java Class for Customized Cube Build

 The Java class for customized cube build must implement interface `PartitionDesc.IPartitionConditionBuilder` and its method `buildDateRangeCondition()`.
-In this method, we will map parameter *segmentRange* to a SQL WHERE clause for new data selection, so that in each build job, Kyligence Enterprise can call it to generate new data selection SQL and hence incrementally load data into cube.
+In this method, we will map parameter *segmentRange* to a SQL WHERE clause.
+In each build job, Kyligence Enterprise will call it to generate a select SQL with proper filter and incrementally load data into cube.

 Below is a Java class template for customized cube build: